 24 young people with disabilities participate in a workshop that resulted in the creation of the ornaments that represented the State of Tennessee on the National Christmas Tree.

 Borderless Arts Tennessee hosts an annual auction online.
 This auction’s primary role is to raise funds for Borderless Arts Tennessee.
 However, as part of the auction, visual art by artists with disabilities and music CD’s by musicians with disabilities are sold through the auction.
 In the case of the sales of art by artists with disabilities, the artists typically get a percentage of the sale unless they specifically state that they wish to donate all proceeds to Borderless Arts Tennessee.
 This project helps Borderless Arts Tennessee fund programs for people with disabilities while also providing exposure for artists with disabilities and often cash revenue for artists with disabilities.

 A theater program that began in the summer of 2017 and is held in partnership with the Sumner Teen Center in Gallatin for individuals of all ages and abilities.

-This is Borderless Arts Tennessee’s fund raising event to assist us in covering general operation expenses.
+This is Borderless Arts Tennessee’s fundraising event to assist us in covering general operating expenses.
 This event is a costume event that changes themes each year.
 Besides raising funds for Borderless Arts Tennessee, the event also features performances by artists with disabilities and an art exhibition of visual artists with disabilities.
 The performing artists are paid and the visual artists receive a percentage of sales.
 This program helps support Borderless Arts Tennessee while providing exposure and revenues for artists with disabilities.

 A Statewide music competition for vocalists and instrumentalists.
 The program also includes workshops and performance opportunities.